 If tiles of pixellated water fail to float your metaphorical boat then the game’s still jam-packed with plenty of other visual delights that are sure to distract you from the approaching hordes of darkness and make you wonder just how on earth they crammed all of this into a little old GB cart; this game’s got bamboo thickets, detailed shrine bells, abandoned carts, and even giant Buddhist statues that scroll by like it’s nothing special at all to earmark all of that data for something that’s used once in one place across six whole stages worth of game – a very modest sort of excess that heightens the whole experience without taking you away from the action.

 Whether you know this as Tenjin Kaisen or as Mercenary Force (oddly enough this is one game that wasn’t Decap Attack’d when it came westward) it’s one of those games that still feels as fresh as the day it was made, challenging what you’d expect the system while still fitting the Game Boy like a glove.
-It’s taken… oh I wish I hadn’t worked this out – twenty-nine years for me to play Tenjin Kaisen, but I can honestly say it’s lived up to my own hype and I’m as happy with it as my childhood self would have been.
-Phew!
+It’s taken – oh I wish I hadn’t worked this out – twenty-nine years for me to play Tenjin Kaisen, but I can honestly say it’s lived up to my own hype and I’m as happy with it as my childhood self would have been.
+Thank goodness for that!